 Step 1: Determine if a PIP Is Appropriate

-A performance improvement plan is just one tool within your employee management process, which is why it’s important to determine whether it is appropriate in the given situation.
-It should only come after you’ve had conversations with the employee about their performance or workplace behaviors and taken the initial steps to help them improve.
+A PIP is just one tool in the employee management process, and it’s important to first determine if it’s appropriate in the given situation.
+It should only come after you’ve had conversations with the employee about their performance or workplace behaviors and have taken the initial steps to help them improve.
 Employees should not be surprised or caught off guard by the PIP, as it can lead to legal problems.

 It’s also good practice to make this determination in consultation with HR, as they can ensure that you remain compliant and are using a company-approved PIP.
 They can also help you discuss the plan with the employee, taking some discomfort off your shoulders.